wing5wong/artisan-whs-static/source/_courses/MTA1.md

   - MCA2
   - MCS2
 course_fees: >-
-  $10 workbook.
-(Students are strongly advised to have a Graphics calculator for this course).
+  Students are strongly advised to have a Graphics calculator for this course.
 notes: >-
   1. This course is provided for students with a strong understanding of Mathematics.
 2. Algebra standard 91027 is a non-calculator standard.
 Although